|

 Roll Fantasy,and of course Alright Now as the closing number.

-Now as fired up as the crowd was,there was no way we were
+the crowd was,there was no way we were

 going to let it end just like that.Needless to say,we stomped yelled and